-According to the Better Business Bureau (BBB), United Consumers, Inc. (UCI) was initially founded in 1953 and incorporated in 1982.
-The BBB opened its file in 2001 and lists UCI as a collection agency.
-Buzzfile estimates their annual revenue at $3million and the size of its staff at 37 people.
+They’re legit.
+According to the Better Business Bureau (BBB), United Consumers, Inc. (UCI) is a legitimate collection agency, initially founded in 1953 and incorporated in 1982.
+The BBB opened its file in 2001 and lists United Consumers Inc as a collection agency.
+Buzzfile estimates their annual revenue at $3 million and the size of its staff at 37 people.

 United Consumers Inc cites membership in the following professional organizations: American Collectors Association (ACA); Virginia Collectors Association (VCA); Healthcare Services Program; American Association of Healthcare Administration Management; Virginia Chamber of Commerce; and the Richmond Chamber of Commerce.
 Their compliance policy includes staff training to ensure a “thorough understanding of the federal and state collection privacy laws.”
 However, their site is entirely client-facing and does not include any references or links to external consumer resources or consumer protection laws.

 Who are we?
 We are Lemberg Law, a Consumer Law Firm